AbdullahTaher93/CCMYproject/docs/hito4.md

 # Milestone 4

-In this part the create virtual machine the command line using the Azure CLI tool, The application has been deployed in Azure in a virtual machine with Ubuntu Server 18.04 ,and we used Mongodb in our app  ....
+In this part we will create VM by using the [Azure](https://Azure.microsoft.com) CLI tool, then we will deploye our app on Azure in a virtual machine with [Debian 9](https://www.debian.org/intro/why_debian), and we will add Mongodb into our app ....

-#### In this part we used Mongodb in Our App..
+#### In this part we are going to use Mongodb in Our App..

+We have to do somethings for using Mongodb :

-  first: we need connect our app with Mongodb but before that we should install mongodb in our app with this line:
+  First: we need to connect our app with Mongodb, but before that we should install mongodb with this line:

     npm install mongodb --save

-now we can connect mongo with app by this lines:
+Now we can connect mongodb with our app by these lines:

     var MongoClient=require("mongodb").MongoClient;